Unboxed-Software/solana-course/content/token22-metadata.md

 npm run start
 ```

-You should get an output of the image uir, and the token uri and at the end it should say
+You should get the following output:

 ```bash
 > Finished successfully
 ```

+If the air dropping fails, consider running a local validator.

 ## 1. Uploading the off-chain metadata

 Storing data on-chain is expensive.
 Because of this, developers tend to store their fat NFT metadata (such as images, description, ...etc) on an off-chain storage provider.
-Where this data is stored, does not matter, any storage provider will do (AWS, IPFS, Arweave, etc...).
+Where this data is stored does not matter; any storage provider will do (AWS, IPFS, Arweave, etc...).
 All that matters is that you have a URI pointing to the fat metadata json file that you can store on-chain.
 How we store that URI is the focus of today's lesson.

 In order to upload our off-chain metadata, we need to first prepare an image that will represent our NFT.
 Add any `.png` image you want inside the `src` folder and call it `NFT.png`